-As mentioned above, testosterone stimulates the growth of certain male biological characteristics.
+As mentioned above, this hormone stimulates the growth of certain male biological characteristics.
 This hormone becomes especially important during the puberty stage.
 Without healthy testosterone levels, the development from boyhood to manhood may be stunted.
 During puberty, testosterone produces the following changes:

 This process usually takes 2-5 years, before a male develops from a boy to a biologically grown man.

 Following puberty, testosterone is still essential to your health.
-For most men, testosterone levels peak between ages 20 and 30 and gradually decline (for some men) around ages 30-35.
+For most men, T levels peak between ages 20 and 30 and gradually decline (for some men) around ages 30-35.